 (c) this Guaranty constitutes a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity.

 4. SETOFFS AND COUNTERCLAIMS.
-Without limiting Guarantor's own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Company is or may be entitled to arising from or out of the Purchases, except for defenses arising out of the bankruptcy, insolvency, dissolution, liquidation, bankruptcy or lack of capacity of Company.
+Without limiting Guarantor's own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Company is or may be entitled to arising from or out of the Agreements, except for defenses arising out of the bankruptcy, insolvency, dissolution, liquidation, bankruptcy or lack of capacity of Company.

 5. AMENDMENT OF GUARANTY.
 No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed signed by the parties hereto.

 6. WAIVERS.
-Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; (c) any right to require that any action or proceeding be brought against Company or any other person, and any right to require that Counterparty seek enforcement of any performance against Company or any other person, prior to any action against Guarantor under the terms hereof; (d) notice of creation of any Obligation or of the amounts and terms thereof and of any modifications thereof; (e) with respect to any notes or evidences of indebtedness received by Counterparty from the Company, notice of presentment, protest or notice of protest; and (f) notice of any dishonor or default by, or disputes with the Company.
+Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) dilligence, presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; (c) any right to require that any action or proceeding be brought against Company or any other person, and any right to require that Counterparty seek enforcement of any performance against Company or any other person, prior to any action against Guarantor under the terms hereof; (d) notice of creation of any Obligation or of the amounts and terms thereof and of any modifications thereof; (e) with respect to any notes or evidences of indebtedness received by Counterparty from the Company, notice of presentment, protest or notice of protest; and (f) notice of any dishonor or default by, or disputes with the Company.

 Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.

-Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Purchases.
+Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Agreements.

-This Guaranty shall terminate on the earlier of October 1, 2001 at midnight Houston time, or immediately upon receipt by Counterparty of written notice of termination from Guarantor and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
-No such termination shall be effective until five (5) business days after receipt by Counterparty of such termination notice.
+This Guaranty shall terminate on the earlier of October 1, 2001 at midnight Houston time, or upon receipt by Counterparty of written notice of termination from Guarantor and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
+No such termination shall be effective until fifteen (15) business days after receipt by Counterparty of termination notice.
 No such termination shall affect Guarantor's liability with respect to any transaction entered into prior to the time the termination is effective, which transaction shall remain guaranteed pursuant to the terms of this Guaranty.

-7. Guarantor agrees that, in the event the Obligations are paid, its liability as Guarantor shall continue and remain in full force and effect in the event that all or any part of such payment is recovered from Counterparty as a preference or fraudulent conveyance under the Federal Bankruptcy Code or any applicable state law.
+7. The Guarantor further agrees that all payments made by the Company to Counterparty on any Obligation hereby guaranteed will, when made, be final and agrees that if any such payment is recovered from, or repaid by, Counterparty in whole or in part as a result of any final court order in any bankruptcy, insolvency, or similar proceeding instituted by or against the Company, this Guaranty shall continue to be fully applicable to such Obligation to the same extent as though the payment so recovered or repaid had never been originally made on such Obligation.
+However, in no event shall this provision be interpreted to allow Counterparty to recover more from the Guarantor, Company, or any combination of the payments from both such parties, than the Company’s total Obligations under the Agreements hereby guaranteed.